bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 States allow you to structure the runtime "flow" of your app.

-This is how you can implement things like a main menu screen or a loading screen.
+This is how you can implement things like:
+ - A menu screen or a loading screen
+ - Pausing / unpausing the game
+ - Different game modes
+ - ...

 In every state, you can have different systems running.
 You can also add one-shot setup and cleanup systems to run when entering or exiting a state.